Operational Quantum Reference Frame Transformations: Quantum Reference Frame Transformations

 is introduced, giving $(U \varphi_1 \otimes \phi_2)(x,y)= \varphi_1(x)\phi_2(y+ x)$; this is composed with the isometric bijection $V: \hi_{\R_1} \to \hi_{\R_3}$ defined by $(V \varphi_1) (x) = \varphi_1 (-x)=:\varphi_3(x)$, and the $SWAP_{1,3}$ exchanging the order of tensor factors.
 The frame change map of \cite{giacomini2019quantum} is then the composition

 which on product states gives

-The interpretation given is that the state on the left hand side is the state relative to $\mathcal{R}_3$, which is always assumed to be perfectly localised (though not part of the Hilbert space description) and the right hand side the transformed state, relative to $\R_1$, which again is not part of the Hilbert space description, but is assumed to be perfectly localised.
+The interpretation given is that the state on the left hand side is the state relative to $\mathcal{R}_3$, which is always assumed to be perfectly localized (though not part of the Hilbert space description) and the right hand side the transformed state, relative to $\R_1$, which again is not part of the Hilbert space description, but is assumed to be perfectly localized.
 We mention again that motivation for the choice of localized frame state is not given in \cite{giacomini2019quantum}.
-Generically, the right hand side of \eqref{eq:fc1} is entangled; indeed, it appears that the only setting in which no entanglement is `generated' through the frame change is for a product of perfectly localised `position eigenstates'.
+Generically, the right hand side of \eqref{eq:fc1} is entangled; indeed, it appears that the only setting in which no entanglement is `generated' through the frame change is for a product of perfectly localized `position eigenstates'.
 The work of \cite{de2020quantum} explicitly includes the state of $\R_1$ as the $\ket{0}$ in the theoretical description (later generalised to $\ket{e}; e \in G$).
 This is stated to be a conventional choice in \cite{de2020quantum}.
-As we have commented, the perfectly position-localised states are not part of the Hilbert-space framework of quantum theory, and nor are the $g$-localised states for $g \in G$ for typical (locally compact) $G$, which we have taken care to avoid, replacing such objects with localizing sequences.
-The use of such sequences highlights another important aspect missing from the above works: the sequences give rise to localised probability measures with respect to the frame observable; the observables and the probability distributions they give rise to are missing, and therefore only half the picture is presented.
+As we have commented, the perfectly position-localized states are not part of the Hilbert-space framework of quantum theory, and nor are the $g$-localized states for $g \in G$ for typical (locally compact) $G$, which we have taken care to avoid, replacing such objects with localizing sequences.
+The use of such sequences highlights another important aspect missing from the above works: the sequences give rise to localized probability measures with respect to the frame observable; in the perspectival approaches the observables and the probability distributions they give rise to are not considered, and therefore only half the picture is presented.
 To connect to our work, we note that $\mathcal{R}_2$ above is our $\S$, and $\mathcal{R}_3$ is our $\mathcal{R}_1$ (the initial frame).